 Water, plumbing and bathroom fittings

 Repair category 1

-Notes No significant defects evident.
-It should be appreciated that seals around shower areas and sanitary fitments can be troublesome and do require regular maintenance.
-Failure to seals can result in dampness/decay to adjoining/underlying areas.
+Notes Seals around bath and shower areas are frequently troublesome.
+Failure to seals can result in dampness and decay within hidden areas of the property.

-Heating and hot water
+Heating and hot wa ter

 Repair category 1

 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+The radiators are of an older style.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.